Benefits

 - Reduced over-warning costs

-The new AFDRS calculates fire danger at a finer geographic scale than ever before.
+The AFDRS calculates fire danger at a finer geographic scale than ever before.
 Therefore, more relevant, and specific information can be provided.

 A greater ability to predict fire danger at a more local level allows for tailored information for vulnerable communities and at-risk groups.